fallen-icarus/cardano-loans/README.md

 > There is a common misconception in DeFi that automated liquidations are necessary to protect
 > lenders from volatile collateral values. **This is empirically false.** TradFi lenders have
 > managed this risk for centuries without relying on market volatility induced liquidations.
 As you
-> will see, this protocol uses the time-tested risk management strategy used by TradFi lenders.
+> will see, this protocol relies on the time-tested risk management strategy used by TradFi lenders.

 ### 2. Betraying the Promise: The Exclusion of the Unbanked